patrickbucher/read-think-write/content/dijkstra-counterpoint.md

 Dijkstra, on the other hand, developed an operating system for a computer that wasn't even built yet.
 He had to get it right without receiving any feedback derived from running a program on actual hardware.
-LISP programmers, in contrast, use a REPL (read-evaluate-print loop) to get immediate feedback.
+LISP programmers, in contrast, use a REPL (read-evaluate-print loop) to get immediate feedback all the time.

 Having been born in 1930, Dijkstra received most of his education during and after World War II.
 Back in those days, paper probably was rare and expensive.